AlexDralur/quiz-project-2/README.md

 ## **Typography**
 ​
 * Throughout the page, there are two fonts used:
-  * Rubik - For the logo.
-It gives a strong image, however, does not seems distant or impersonal.
+  * Josefin Sans - For the logo.
+It gives a slim image without distancing the website from the user.
-  * Poppins - For all the other text in the website.
+  * Mukta - For all the other text in the website.
 ​
 * Both fonts were used to complement eachother.
 They provide clean visuals regardless of the screensize.
 * All fonts were sourced from Google fonts, as stated in the credits.